Real Things (song): Music video

-The music video for "Real Things" was filmed in early 2003, but never had a commercial release.
-In November 2004, it appeared on the PS2 karaoke game "SingStar Party".
+The music video for "Real Things" was filmed in early 2003 but never had a commercial release.
 Eight years after it was filmed, it was finally uploaded onto YouTube in late 2011.
 The video begins with brief shots of Javine leaving her house.
 She then walks down the street as people begin to notice her and point out.
 Several men also glance and are interested in her, however Javine does not show the same feelings back.
 Instead she hangs out with her friends and in the last chorus meets up with the one, covering his eyes as he closes his shop.
 They walk away, holding hands.
 During the video, she is seen dancing in a black catsuit, dancing (with two back-ups) behind a wall which has been spray-painted 'Javine'.
 A then unknown Kanye West makes an appearance as a man driving a yellow sports car whom Javine rejects.